fuhadkalathingal/finalgoals/src/blog/denwood-as-associate-sponsors-of-kerala-blasters-fc.md

 ---
 title: Denwood as associate sponsors of Kerala Blasters FC
-description: "Kochi: Denwood, a leading PVC board and furnishing material business company in the domestic and international markets, will be the associate partner of Kerala Blasters FC in the new edition of the Indian Super League.
-Denwood serves most parts of India and the Middle East with various products in the manufacturing and furnishing businesses.As part of the partnership, the Denwood logo will be emblazoned on the jersey sleeves of Kerala Blasters FC official kits."
+description: "Kochi: Denwood, a leading PVC board and furnishing material business company in the domestic and international markets"
 author: Final Goals
 date: 2022-10-01T15:37:18.474Z
 tags: